-Sustaining supply from small-scale cane producers - Around 42% To ensure a regular flow of cane to our mill, we are placing a of our cane is produced by Terragri, with the balance produced by strong focus on reviving the interest of existing and prospective large (38%) and small (20%) growers, thus making us reliant on a independent cane planters.
-We have a team that works with and regular supply of cane from independent small-scale cane producers. advises small farmers on harvesting, weeding, and transporting the With the price of sugar remaining low and the difficulty in securing cane.
-We continue to work with authorities to identify opportunities labour, some farmers are leaving the sector and there is generally low to appropriately motivate the next generation of planters.
-Long-term interest in the younger generation to work in the fields.
-This year, we will need to mechanise; digital farming is an important part of the volume of cane secured from planters was 394,000 tonnes this transition compared to 406,000 tonnes last year.
+Sustaining supply from small-scale cane producers - Around 42% of our cane is produced by Terragri, with the balance produced by large (38%) and small (20%) growers, thus making us reliant on a regular supply of cane from independent small-scale cane producers.
+With the price of sugar remaining low and the difficulty in securing labour, some farmers are leaving the sector and there is generally low interest in the younger generation to work in the fields.
+This year, the volume of cane secured from planters was 394,000 tonnes compared to 406,000 tonnes last year.